garcia-nacho/garcia-nacho.github.io/_posts/FaceRecognition.md

 ---

 ### Introduction.
-For millions of years, human evolution has selected and improved the ability to recognize faces.
+For millions of years, natural selection has improved the human ability to recognize faces.
 Yes!
-We humans are very good at recognizing faces.
+We, humans, are one of the few species able to recognize faces, and we are very good at it.
 During the courses of our lives, we remember around 5000 faces that we can then recall despite poor illumination conditions, major changes such as strong facial expressions, the presence of beards, glasses, hats, etc...
 The ability to recognize a face is one of those hard-encoded capacities in our brains.
 Nobody taught you how to recognize a face, it is something that you just can do without knowing how.
 {: style="text-align: justify"}
 <!--more-->